 '''

-int find_penny() {
+int find_penny( class obj_match match ) {

 ...

 }

 '''

 As long as the name of the function you define is the same as the function you tell the MUD to call, everything will be hunky dory.
-However, the conventions we adopt for naming these functions were adopted for a reason - they make it considerably easier for people to read and maintain code if they know where they are to look for certain pieces of functionality.
+However, the conventions we adopt for naming these functions were adopted for a reason - it's considerably easier for people to read and maintain code if they know where they should look for certain pieces of functionality.

+9.4.
 The Structure of a Function